ramiror/spanglish/README.md

 Done the law, done the trap | Every law has its loophole Jumps to the sight | Stands out
 Put the batteries | Try harder
+Half a battery! | Try harder
+Saint Is Over | This is over

 ## English -> Spanish